Ivory tower: Modern usage

 The first modern usage of "ivory tower" in the familiar sense of an unworldly dreamer can be found in a poem of 1837, "Pensées d'Août, à M. Villemain", by Charles Augustin Sainte-Beuve, a French literary critic and author, who used the term "tour d'ivoire" for the poetical attitude of Alfred de Vigny as contrasted with the more socially engaged Victor Hugo: "Et Vigny, plus secret, Comme en sa tour d'ivoire, avant midi rentrait".
 [And Vigny, the more secretive, like he was in his ivory tower, returning before midday.]
 This poetic use of "tour d'ivoire" may have been an allusion to the rook (or castle) in chess, which is another meaning of the French word tour.
-Chess pieces were often made of ivory.
-The name Rook is derived from the Persian rukh ("chariot"), maybe influenced by the Italian rocca ("fortress").
-In early versions of chess, this piece was imagined as conveying and shielding a powerful warrior.

 Henry James's last novel, The Ivory Tower, was begun in 1914 and left unfinished at his death two years later.
 Paralleling James' own dismaying experience of the United States after twenty years away, it chronicles the effect on a high-minded returning upper-class American of the vulgar emptiness of the Gilded Age.
 "You seem all here so hideously rich", says his hero.
 Thus, there are two meanings mixed together: mockery of an absent-minded savant and admiration of someone who is able to devote his or her entire efforts to a noble cause (hence "ivory", a noble but impractical building material).
 The term has a rather negative flavor today, the implication being that specialists who are so deeply drawn into their fields of study often can't find a lingua franca with laymen outside their "ivory towers".